Checking the NOAA SWPC layer.

 LifeHubber Earth

-The site keeps these layers separate because they are different kinds of public data.
-An earthquake report, a HantaData public signal, a NASA EONET source record, and an aurora forecast glow each need their own source context.
+The separate maps and guides help distinguish an earthquake report, a HantaData news signal, a NASA EONET record, and an aurora forecast glow.

 Earth signals